 The Sugarloaf Activity District functions as a mixed-use node of commercial and residential uses with strong connections to the Downtown Core and the wider region.
 This District has experienced great success since the completion of the Sugarloaf Market mixed-use development in 2016.
-The large 15 acre parcel at the corner of Main Street (formerly Chattahoochee Drive) and Peachtree Industrial Boulevard has become a mixed-use development with retail, office, and age-restricted apartments.
-A 4.5 acre tract of wooded land at the bend on Main Street has developed into a townhome community.
+There remains the potential for development within the District.
+The large 15 acre parcel at the corner of Main Street (formerly Chattahoochee Drive) and Peachtree Industrial Boulevard is planned to be a mixed-use development with retail, office, and age-restricted apartments.
+A 4.5 acre tract of wooded land at the bend on Main Street will be developed into a New Urbanist townhome community.